Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/9-Unstoppable_Applications_slides.md

 So far, we have discussed state machines and consensus.

-But spent little time addressing the contexts in which they operate.
+But spent little time addressing the _contexts in which they operate_.

 ---